markdalgleish/static-site-generator-webpack-plugin/README.md

 Minimal, unopinionated static site generator powered by webpack.

 Bring the world of server rendering to your static build process.
-Provide a series of paths to be rendered, and a matching set of `index.html` files will be rendered in your output directory by executing your own custom, webpack-compiled render function.
+Either provide an array of paths to be rendered, or *crawl your site automatically*, and a matching set of `index.html` files will be rendered in your output directory by executing your own custom, webpack-compiled render function.

 This plugin works particularly well with universal libraries like [React](https://github.com/facebook/react) and [React Router](https://github.com/rackt/react-router) since it allows you to pre-render your routes at build time, rather than requiring a Node server in production.